nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Test case: `delete -c 0`<br>
        Expected: No client is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete -c x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. Deleting a product while all products are being shown
+1. Deleting a product while all products are being shown.

     1. Prerequisites: List all products using the `list -p` command.
 Multiple products in the list.